Changissnz/nu_merchant_principal/README.md

 **GWR2:** The same five autonomous agents from diagram GWR1.
-The green arrows emitting from each agent represent the agent's objectives or assets, and should not be interpeted as only wanted navigational directions of travel.
+The green arrows emitting from each agent represent the agent's capabilities or assets, and should not be interpeted as only wanted navigational directions of travel.
 For example, a green arrow could represent an energy-recycling mechanism, auxiliary tools for communication, or next calculated steps